Materials: Foam and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

-The Helix Midnight offers a great balance of comfort and support for back sleepers.
+The Helix Midnight offers a great balance of comfort and support, making a good mattress for back sleepers.
 Neither Katie (our lightweight tester who weighs less than 130 lbs.) nor Mike (our average-weight tester who weighs between 130 and 230 lbs.) felt any pressure while lying on their backs.
 This bed should also work just fine for heavyweight back sleepers, but ultimately Helix has a bed designed especially for them: the Helix Plus.
 If you are looking for a more supportive mattress, check out our picks for the best mattress for heavy people.

 The Helix Midnight was designed for side sleepers of all weights.
 One reviewer writes: “I have always slept on my side and woken up with shoulder or hip pain through the night, but not with the Helix.”
 The middle layer of the bed supports the contours of your body, allowing the shoulders and the hips to nestle into the mattress.
 Our in-lab testing proved this: When our lightweight tester, Katie, slept on her side, our pressure reader found no pressure buildup in her hips or shoulders.
 And when Mike, our average-weight tester, slept on his side, the pressure reader only found minimal pressure buildup in his shoulders.